 Dry mouth management and protective treatments

-Addressing the underlying source is what delivers lasting results — not mouthwash, mints, or breath sprays.
+Addressing the underlying source is what makes the difference, not mouthwash, mints, or breath sprays.

 When to Book a Check-Up